Gmail Privacy FAQ

 Generally, EU privacy advocates have argued that Gmail is a violation of closely-held data protection principles, such as responsibility for the security of personal information held by a provider of service (in its terms of service Google disavows all responsibility for security violations), confidentiality of communications between one party and another (the Directive's working group stated that "no third party should be allowed to read the contents of e-mail between two parties), and control over personal information (Gmail users are not permitted to use any device, manual or otherwise, to monitor, cache, or copy any content from the Gmail service).

 Of course, the easiest thing you can do to prevent Google's invasion of your privacy is to not sign up for an Gmail account.
 In fact, this is what Google and other Gmail advocates have been saying in response to privacy complaints-simply use another e-mail service.
-Several other services which offer large storage capabilities without the privacy violations:
+For other email providers and privacy tools, see EPIC's Practical Privacy Tools page.

 Remember, since Gmail is scanning and extracting incoming e-mails as well, even if you aren't a Gmail user, your privacy may still be violated by Gmail.
 To avoid such scanning, keep an eye on the domain of e-mail addresses to which you are you are sending and replying.